NoahGJAC/Woody/TEAM_CONTRACT.md

 - Noah: Security subsystem
 - Cindy: Geo-location subsystem

-Mobile application development will be equally divided.
+Cloud infrastructure and mobile application development will be equally divided.

 ### Frequency of communication